JasmineZhangxyz/CareCount/README.md

 # CareCount

-A personal self-care tracker app for iOS
+A personal self-care tracker app for iOS.

 ## Demo
 ### Sign in / Sign up